hardbyte/python-can/doc/other-tools.rst

 #.
 CAN Message / Database scripting
-    * The `cantools`_ package provides multiple methods for interacting with can message database files, and using these files to monitor live busses with a command line monitor tool.
+    * The `cantools`_ package provides multiple methods for interacting with can message database files, and using these files to monitor live buses with a command line monitor tool.
 #.
 CAN Message / Log Decoding
     * The `canmatrix`_ module provides methods for converting between multiple popular message frame definition file formats (e.g. .DBC files, .KCD files, .ARXML files etc.).